Start with the video first to get a better grasp of the topic!

 2. Enter a Name.

-Once the Task Plan gets created, then the following tabs are visible:
+Once the Task Plan is created, then the following tabs are visible:

 • Details: The Details section displays, gathers, and tracks all information related to the Task.